sjhloco/update_mgmt_acl/README.md

 *Pytest* unit testing is split into 2 separate scripts.

 **test_update_mgmt_acl.py:** Test the *update_mgmt_acl.py* *InputValidate* class which does the input formatting, validation and is the engine that calls the other scripts.
-The majority of testing is done against input from the files in the *test_inputs* directory. *test_acl_input_data.yml* holds all the variables used to create the ACLs, is same format as what would be used when running script for real.
+The majority of testing is done against input from the files in the *test_inputs* directory. *test_acl_input_data.yml* holds all the variables used to create the ACLs, it is in the same format as what would be used when running script for real.

 ```python
 pytest test/test_update_mgmt_acl.py -vv